chaunce/active_reporter/README.md

 ```

 `Number`s will default to using 10 bins and `Time`s will
-default to using a sensical increment of time given the domain; you can
+default to using a sensible increment of time given the domain; you can
 customize this by overriding methods in those classes.

 Note that when you inspect `report.data` after grouping by a bin dimension, you